annaph/roshambo/README.md

 ### Usage
 For compiling, running unit tests and packaging Lightbend Activator can be used.
 Activator launcher and executable scripts are included in the project in _bin/_ and _libexec/_ locations.
-If on Linux machine, make sure Activator script has sufficent permissions to be run:
+If on Linux machine, make sure Activator script has sufficient permissions to be run:
 ```sh
 $ chmod 777 bin/activator
 ```